Skip to content

 The 15% Domestic Minimum Top-up Tax

 Large multinational groups face an additional layer.
-The UAE has introduced a Domestic Minimum Top-up Tax that ensures an effective tax rate of at least 15% for groups with consolidated global revenue of EUR 750 million or more in at least two of the four preceding financial years.
-It applies to financial years starting on or after 1 January 2025 and aligns the UAE with the OECD global minimum tax framework.
+The UAE has introduced a Domestic Minimum Top-up Tax that ensures an effective tax rate of at least 15% for groups with consolidated global revenue of EUR 750 million or more in at least two of the four financial years immediately preceding the relevant financial year.
+It applies to financial years starting on or after 1 January 2025 and aligns the UAE with the OECD's Pillar Two global minimum tax framework.

 This affects only very large multinationals.
-The vast majority of UAE businesses are not in scope and continue to be taxed under the standard 0% and 9% structure.
-Free zone entities that belong to such a group can still fall within the top-up tax, even where their qualifying income is taxed at 0%, because the minimum-tax calculation works differently from standard corporate tax.
+The vast majority of UAE businesses are not in scope and continue to be taxed under the standard 0% and 9% structure described above.
+Free zone entities that belong to such a group can still fall within the top-up tax, even where their qualifying income is taxed at 0% under the standard corporate tax rules, because the minimum-tax calculation works differently and looks at the group's effective tax rate as a whole.

 What this means for your business